 § Why are you doing this now (as opposed to earlier in your life)?

-Although I was raised as a boy and have lived for many years as a man, I’ve felt drawn to more feminine aspects of gender identity and presentation for most of my life.
+Although I was raised as a boy and then lived for many years as a man, I’ve felt drawn to more feminine aspects of gender identity and presentation for most of my life.
 But my discomfort at being confined to a male identity (also known as gender dysphoria) was never strong enough to outweigh the social pressures against coming out as a trans woman.

 The biggest thing that changed was a greater awareness, on both my part and society’s, of nonbinary gender identities.
 Just having nonbinary as an option felt incredibly freeing to me.
 It gave me a space to explore my gender identity and presentation without feeling I had to stay in a 100% male role or transition to a 100% female identity.